vargadan/sprg-v-bank/docs/Exercise1_CSRF.md

     }
 }
 ```
-This component is a so called filter intercepting all incoming HTTP requests and it does two things:
+This component is a so called filter, it intercepts (filters) all incoming HTTP requests and does two things:
-1. It checks if the CSRF token exists in the session.
+1. First, it checks if the CSRF token exists in the session.
 If not it creates a token and saves it in the session as a session attribute.\
 The view component should read it from the session and place it in the form as a hidden value.
 (Template languages, such as JSP, usually provide easy ways to read session attributes.)
-1. It checks all incoming POSTS requests if they contain a valid CSRF token by reading the token value from the request parameters and comparing it with the value saved in the session.
+1. Second, and most importantly, checks all incoming POSTS requests if they contain a valid CSRF token by reading the token value from the request parameters and comparing it with the value saved in the session.
-(It checks only POSTS requests becayse those are meant to write resources, i.e. create transactions)
+(It checks only POSTS requests because those are meant to write resources, i.e. create transactions)
 It throws an Exception if there is no valid CSRF token value coming in as a parameter with the POST request.
 \
 Add the a hidden input of name *_csrf* to the transfer form in *transfer.jsp* to make sure that the CSRF token value is sent as a parameter with the POST request when saving the transaction:\